MG MGB: Drivetrain

 All MGBs from 1963 to 1974 used twin 1.5 in SU carburettors.
 US spec cars from 1975 used a single Stromberg 1.75 in carburettor mounted on a combination intake–exhaust manifold.
 This greatly reduced power as well as created longevity problems as the (adjacent) catalytic converter tended to crack the intake–exhaust manifold.
 All MGBs used an SU-built electric fuel pump.

-All MGBs from 1962 to 1967 used a four-speed manual gearbox with a non-synchromesh, straight-cut first gear.
+All MGBs from 1962 to 1967 used a four-speed manual gearbox with a non-synchromesh, spur cut first gear.
 Optional overdrive was available.
 This gearbox was based on that used in the MGA with some minor upgrades to cope with the additional output of the larger MGB engine.
 In 1968 the early gearbox was replaced by a full synchromesh unit based on the MGC gearbox.
 This unit was designed to handle the 150net bhp of the three-litre engine of the MGC and was thus over-engineered when mated with the standard MGB B-Series engine.
 The same transmission was used in the 3.5-litre V8 version of the MGB-GT-V8.
 An automatic three-speed transmission was also offered as a factory option, but was unpopular.

 Electrically engaged overdrive gearboxes were an available option on all MGBs.
 The overdrive unit was operational in third and fourth gears (until 1977, when overdrive was only operational in fourth) but the overall ratio in third gear overdrive was roughly the same as fourth gear direct.
 The overdrive unit was engaged by a toggle switch on the dashboard or by pulling the wiper lever towards the driver, model dependent.
 The switch was moved to the top of the gearshift knob in 1977.
 Overdrives were fitted to less than 20% of all MGBs.

 There were three different types of overdrive transmissions fitted to the MGB.